draxov/UnityLog4Net/README.md

 The priority is to make this work for all rather than specific versions of Unity

-Made for Net 2.0 Subset and Unity Free
+Made for Net 2.0 Subset

+Release Notes
+ - Updated to work with Unity 5

 Log4Net Appenders that do not work in this adaption: